UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: The UniAV Framework

-{\bf Audio-visual pyramid transformer.} Audio and visual signals are equally crucial for AVEL~\cite{tian2018audio,geng2023dense}, and both serve as important complementary information for TAL and SED to boost the performance~\cite{bagchi2021hear,boes2021audiovisual,hebbar2023dataset}.
-Therefore, we uniformly feed the video data with both modalities of all tasks into a single backbone, which is implemented by an audio-visual pyramid transformer inspired by~\cite{zhang2022actionformer,geng2023dense}.
-Specifically, the tokenized visual $E_{V}$ and audio $E_{A}$ sequences added with its position embeddings first pass $L_{1}$ transformer blocks separately for uni-modal long-form temporal modeling.
-In untrimmed videos, the occurring instances usually have various lengths.
-Thus, to detect them at multiple temporal resolutions, the obtained features from two modalities are fed into an audio-visual pyramid fusion module, which consists of $L_{2}$ transformer blocks.
-In each block, 2x downsampling using strided convolutions is first applied, and then audio-visual cross-attention is conducted by assigning the current modality as the key and value vectors while another as the query vector.
-Afterward, the enhanced features from different modalities in each pyramid level $l$ are concatenated to get an audio-visual feature pyramid $Z = \{Z^{l}\}_{l=1}^{L_{2}}$, where $ Z^{l} \in \mathbb{R}^{T_{l}\times 2D}$.
+Specifically, the tokenized visual $E_{V}$ and audio $E_{A}$ embedding sequences added with its position embeddings $E_{pos}\in \mathbb{R}^{T \times D}$ first pass $L_{1}$ transformer blocks separately for long-form temporal modeling and noise filtering within each modality.
+Each transformer block~\cite{vaswani2017attention} regularly consists of a uni-modal multi-head attention (MHA) and a feed-forward network (FFN) with LayerNorm (LN) and residual connections.
+Afterward, in order to detect modality-aware instances with various lengths, the obtained uni-modal features are fed into an audio-visual pyramid transformer module to integrate informative signals from two modalities at multiple temporal resolutions.
+The module consists of $L_{2}$ transformer blocks.
+In each block, 2x downsampling using strided convolutions is first applied.
+Then, the cross-modal multi-head attention (MHA) is conducted by assigning the current modality as the key and value vectors while another as the query vector, which is followed by FFN and LN layers.
+We concatenate the audio-enhanced visual feature $F_{l}^{Va}$ and the visual-enhanced audio feature $F_{l}^{Av}$ from the same pyramid level $l$, and finally get an audio-visual feature pyramid.